Fault Identification via Non-parametric Belief Propagation: Introduction

 In this work, we develop a novel approach for fault identification based on a variant of the belief propagation (BP) algorithm called non-parametric belief propagation (NBP).
 BP approaches have been applied to solve many similar discrete, combinatorial problems in coding.
 NBP allows the algorithm to reason about real-valued variables.
 Variants of NBP have been used in CS~\cite{CSBP2009} and low-density lattice codes (codes defined over real-valued alphabets)~\cite{LDLC_Sommer,LDLC_Brian,Allerton09-2}.
 Our method constructs a relaxation of the fault pattern prior using a mixture of Gaussians, which takes into account both the binary nature of the problem as well as the sparsity of the fault pattern.

 Using an experimental study, we show that our approach provides the best performance in identifying the correct fault patterns when compared to recent state-of-the-art algorithms, including interior point methods and semidefinite programming.
 To demonstrate the importance of each component of our model, we compare both to existing approaches for fault identification as well as to CS algorithms and a discrete BP formulation.
 We explain how to implement an efficient quantized version of NBP, and provide the source code used in our experiments \cite{MatlabGABP}.
+Our favorable results can be explained in the context of recent theoretic results in the related domains of multi-user detection~\cite{GuoVerdu2005,GuoWang2008} and CS~\cite{GuoBaronShamai2009,RFG2009,limits}.
+In the large system limit, the posteriors estimated by BP converge in distribution to the true posteriors, and so NBP is asymptotically optimal.

 The structure of this paper is as follows.
 Section \ref{s-map} introduces the fault identification problem in terms of maximum a posteriori (MAP) estimation, and describes graphical models and the BP algorithm.
 Section \ref{sec:algo} presents our solution, based on NBP.
 Section~\ref{sec:implement} explains implementation details and optimizations.
 Section \ref{sec:exp_results} compares the accuracy of several state-of-the-art methods for fault identification, and shows that our proposed method has the highest accuracy.
 We shed light on the favorable performance of NBP from an information theoretic perspective in Section~\ref{sec:inf_theory}, and conclude with a discussion in Section~\ref{sec:conclusion}.